 2:25 But it doesn't seem to be working.
 Why have our breast cancer charities not come close to finding a cure for breast cancer, or our homeless charities not come close to ending homelessness in any major city?
 Why has poverty remained stuck at 12 percent of the U.S. population for 40 years?

-2:44 And the answer is, these social problems are massive in scale, our organizations are tiny up against them, and we have a belief system that keeps them tiny.
+2:45 And the answer is, these social problems are massive in scale, our organizations are tiny up against them, and we have a belief system that keeps them tiny.
 We have two rulebooks.
-We have one for the nonprofit sector and one for the rest of the economic world.
-It's an apartheid, and it discriminates against the [nonprofit] sector in five different areas, the first being compensation.
+We have one for the nonprofit sector, and one for the rest of the economic world.
+It's an apartheid, and it discriminates against the nonprofit sector in five different areas, the first being compensation.

-3:50 And we think of this as our system of ethics, but what we don't realize is that this system has a powerful side effect, which is, it gives a really stark, mutually exclusive choice between doing very well for yourself and your family or doing good for the world to the brightest minds coming out of our best universities, and sends tens of thousands of people who could make a huge difference in the nonprofit sector marching every year directly into the for-profit sector because they're not willing to make that kind of lifelong economic sacrifice.
-Businessweek did a survey, looked at the compensation packages for MBAs 10 years of business school, and the median compensation for a Stanford MBA, with bonus, at the age of 38, was 400,000 dollars.
+3:51 And we think of this as our system of ethics, but what we don't realize is that this system has a powerful side effect, which is: It gives a really stark, mutually exclusive choice between doing very well for yourself and your family or doing good for the world, to the brightest minds coming out of our best universities, and sends tens of thousands of people who could make a huge difference in the nonprofit sector, marching every year directly into the for-profit sector because they're not willing to make that kind of lifelong economic sacrifice.
+Businessweek did a survey, looked at the compensation packages for MBAs 10 years out of business school.
+And the median compensation for a Stanford MBA, with bonus, at the age of 38, was 400,000 dollars.
 Meanwhile, for the same year, the average salary for the CEO of a $5 million-plus medical charity in the U.S. was 232,000 dollars, and for a hunger charity, 84,000 dollars.
 Now, there's no way you're going to get a lot of people with $400,000 talent to make a $316,000 sacrifice every year to become the CEO of a hunger charity.

 5:36 The second area of discrimination is advertising and marketing.
-So we tell the for-profit sector, "Spend, spend, spend on advertising until the last dollar no longer produces a penny of value."
+So we tell the for-profit sector, "Spend, spend, spend on advertising, until the last dollar no longer produces a penny of value."
 But we don't like to see our donations spent on advertising in charity.
-Our attitude is, "Well, look, if you can get the advertising donated, you know, at four o'clock in the morning, I'm okay with that.
-But I don't want my donations spent on advertising.
-I want it go to the needy."
+Our attitude is, "Well, look, if you can get the advertising donated, you know, to air at four o'clock in the morning, I'm okay with that.
+But I don't want my donation spent on advertising, I want it go to the needy."
 As if the money invested in advertising could not bring in dramatically greater sums of money to serve the needy.

-7:45 The third area of discrimination is the taking of risk in pursuit of new ideas for generating revenue.
+7:46 The third area of discrimination is the taking of risk in pursuit of new ideas for generating revenue.
 So Disney can make a new $200 million movie that flops, and nobody calls the attorney general.
 But you do a little $1 million community fundraiser for the poor, and it doesn't produce a 75 percent profit to the cause in the first 12 months, and your character is called into question.
-So nonprofits are really reluctant to attempt any brave, daring, giant-scale new fundraising endeavors for fear that if the thing fails, their reputations will be dragged through the mud.
+So nonprofits are really reluctant to attempt any brave, daring, giant-scale new fundraising endeavors, for fear that if the thing fails, their reputations will be dragged through the mud.
 Well, you and I know when you prohibit failure, you kill innovation.
-If you kill innovation in fundraising, you can't raise more revenue.
-If you can't raise more revenue, you can't grow.
-And if you can't grow, you can't possibly solve large social problems.
+If you kill innovation in fundraising, you can't raise more revenue; if you can't raise more revenue, you can't grow; and if you can't grow, you can't possibly solve large social problems.

-10:23 So why do we think this way?
+10:24 So why do we think this way?
 Well, like most fanatical dogma in America, these ideas come from old Puritan beliefs.
 The Puritans came here for religious reasons, or so they said, but they also came here because they wanted to make a lot of money.
-They were pious people but they were also really aggressive capitalists, and they were accused of extreme forms of profit-making tendencies compared to the other colonists.
+They were pious people, but they were also really aggressive capitalists, and they were accused of extreme forms of profit-making tendencies, compared to the other colonists.
 But at the same time, the Puritans were Calvinists, so they were taught literally to hate themselves.
 They were taught that self-interest was a raging sea that was a sure path to eternal damnation.
-Well, this created a real problem for these people, right?
-Here they've come all the way across the Atlantic to make all this money.
-Making all this money will get you sent directly to Hell.
+This created a real problem for these people.
+Here they've come all the way across the Atlantic to make all this money, but making all this money will get you sent directly to Hell.
 What were they to do about this?

 12:25 So we've all been taught that charities should spend as little as possible on overhead things like fundraising under the theory that, well, the less money you spend on fundraising, the more money there is available for the cause.
 Well, that's true if it's a depressing world in which this pie cannot be made any bigger.
 But if it's a logical world in which investment in fundraising actually raises more funds and makes the pie bigger, then we have it precisely backwards, and we should be investing more money, not less, in fundraising, because fundraising is the one thing that has the potential to multiply the amount of money available for the cause that we care about so deeply.

 14:14 Why?
-Well, the short story is, our sponsor split on us.
-They wanted to distance themselves from us because we were being crucified in the media for investing 40 percent of the gross in recruitment and customer service and the magic of the experience and there is no accounting terminology to describe that kind of investment in growth and in the future, other than this demonic label of overhead.
-So on one day, all 350 of our great employees lost their jobs because they were labeled overhead.
+Well, the short story is, our sponsors split on us.
+They wanted to distance themselves from us because we were being crucified in the media for investing 40 percent of the gross in recruitment and customer service and the magic of the experience, and there is no accounting terminology to describe that kind of investment in growth and in the future, other than this demonic label of "overhead."
+So on one day, all 350 of our great employees lost their jobs ... because they were labeled "overhead."
 Our sponsor went and tried the events on their own.
 The overhead went up.
-Net income for breast cancer research went down by 84 percent, or 60 million dollars in one year.
+Net income for breast cancer research went down by 84 percent, or 60 million dollars, in one year.